Dominican Civil War: April Revolution

-US intervention
+U.S. intervention

-In the meantime, US diplomats in Santo Domingo initiated preparations for evacuating 3,500 U.S citizens.
+In the meantime, U.S. diplomats in Santo Domingo initiated preparations for evacuating 3,500 U.S. citizens.
 In the early morning of April 27, a group of 1,176 foreign civilians who had assembled in Hotel Embajador were airlifted to the Bajos de Haina naval facility, where they boarded USS Ruchamkin and USS Wood County, as well as the helicopters of HMM-264, which evacuated them from the island to USS Boxer and USS Raleigh.
 Later that day, 1,500 Loyalist troops, supported by armored cars and tanks, marched from the San Isidro Air Base, captured Duarte Bridge, and took position on the west bank of the Ozama River.
 A second force, consisting of 700 soldiers, left San Cristóbal and attacked the western suburbs of Santo Domingo.
+Wessin y Wessin ordered his armored units to cross the Duarte Bridge into Santo Domingo's center.
+However, the tanks quickly became bogged down in fierce combat within the narrow streets; armed civilians destroyed them.
+Unable to advance, the Loyalists retreated to San Isidro.
+The battle resulted in hundreds of casualties.

 Rebels overran the Fortaleza Ozama police headquarters and took 700 prisoners.
 On April 28, armed civilians attacked the Villa Consuelo police station and executed all of the police officers who survived the initial skirmish.
-One US Marine battalion landed in Haina and later moved to Hotel Embajador, where it provided assistance in the upcoming airlifts.
+One U.S. Marine Corps battalion landed in Haina and later moved to Hotel Embajador, where it provided assistance in the upcoming airlifts.
 During the night, 684 civilians were airlifted to USS Boxer.
 One US Marine was killed by a rebel sniper during the operation.

-On April 29, the US ambassador to the Dominican Republic, William Tapley Bennett, who had sent numerous reports to US President Lyndon Johnson, reported that the situation had reached life-threatening proportions for US citizens and that the rebels received foreign support.
-Bennett stressed that the US had to act immediately, as the creation of an international coalition would be time-consuming.
-Contrary to the suggestions of his advisers, Johnson authorized the transformation of evacuation operations into a large-scale military intervention through Operation Power Pack, which was aimed to prevent the development of what he saw as a second Cuban Revolution.
-It was the first overt U.S. military intervention in Latin America in more than 30 years, although it came on the heels of U.S.-backed coups in Guatemala and Brazil, as well as ongoing covert interference in Cuba.
+On April 29, the U.S. Ambassador to the Dominican Republic, William Tapley Bennett, who had sent numerous reports to U.S. President Lyndon Johnson, reported that the situation had reached life-threatening proportions for US citizens and that the rebels were Communists.
+Bennett stressed that the U.S. had to act immediately, as the creation of an international coalition would be time-consuming.
+Contrary to the suggestions of his advisers, Johnson authorized the transformation of evacuation operations into a large-scale military invasion through Operation Power Pack, which was aimed to prevent the development of what he saw as a second Cuban Revolution.
+It was the first overt U.S. military intervention in Latin America in more than 30 years, although it came on the heels of U.S.-backed coups in Guatemala and Brazil, as well as ongoing covert operations in Cuba.